marcoklein/eagerlearner/README.md

 * [ ] sometimes you get killed while walking on a platform - maybe falldown y reached?

 ## For more
+* [ ] add something to bottom as ground so player knows whats happening
 * [ ] add a timer to questions
 * [ ] add a "closed door" where the player spawns in a new level - there you can also reset physics and stuff
 * [ ] lobby music (probably easiest)